notiz-dev/notiz/content/blog/firebase-hosting-preview-deploy.md

 * [Firebase Account](https://console.firebase.google.com/)
 * [GitHub Account](https://github.com/join) and a private or public repo for your web app

-Need a web app to test it out?
-Follow [Angular 10 with Tailwind CSS](https://notiz.dev/blog/angular-10-with-tailwindcss) or [Jamstack: Angular + Scully + Tailwind CSS](https://notiz.dev/blog/jamstack-angular-scully-tailwind-css).
+Use your existing web application or create a new one by following [Angular 10 with Tailwind CSS](https://notiz.dev/blog/angular-10-with-tailwindcss) or [Jamstack: Angular + Scully + Tailwind CSS](https://notiz.dev/blog/jamstack-angular-scully-tailwind-css) to get started.

 ## Getting started